 General Motors Co.
-(GM), which said it would stop advertising on Facebook Inc. (FB) on the eve of the social network’s initial public offering in May, is talking with the site about resuming the ads, two people familiar with the talks said.
+(GM:US), which said it would stop advertising on Facebook Inc. (FB:US) on the eve of the social network’s initial public offering in May, is talking with the site about resuming the ads, two people familiar with the talks said.

 Those efforts have included Facebook Chief Operating Officer Sheryl Sandberg talking with GM Chief Executive Officer Dan Akerson, said one of those people who asked not to be named because the discussions are private.

 GM said in May it decided to stop advertising on Facebook mid-year after a regular spending review.
 The Detroit-based automaker spent $10 million on paid ads on Facebook last year, a person familiar with the spending has said.
 That’s a fraction of the about $1.8 billion GM spent in 2011 on advertising in the U.S., according to Kantar Media.

 The automaker is willing to reconsider Facebook if it concludes there’s a proper return on the investment, a person familiar with the discussions said.